Loving your family and protecting them go together like turkey and gravy. In fact there’s probably nothing you wouldn’t do to save a loved one’s life.

 Use a fun prompt to get the family talking on a social media platform or group text.
 Ask for a favorite family vacation memory, best dad joke or funny holiday mishap.

 You may not be able to gather around Scrabble at the kitchen table, but you can play virtually.
 Many popular board games now have virtual counterparts on tablets, smart phones, game consoles, and computer that can be played with your loved ones no matter where you are.
 You can even create a team tournament or trivia night.

 Have family members record a talent - a song, a joke, skit or dance routine.
 Share the videos over Zoom or a social media platform and enjoy them together virtually.

 Surprise grandma by trimming an outdoor tree or decorating her yard while social distancing and wearing masks to keep everyone safe.

 Get the cousins together, at six feet of distance, and enjoy an afternoon of sledding.
 Have everyone bring their own hot chocolate and treats.

 Take the money you would have spent traveling and, as a family, pick a charity or worthy cause.
 Have each family member share what they’re grateful for this season.

 This holiday season may be different but it can still be fun, and the sacrifices you make now will help ensure every place at your table is full next year.
-More information can be found at the CDC holiday website.

 (J’Patrick Fahn, DO, is the director of hospital medicine and critical care at CHI St. Alexius Health.
 He works closely with the COVID-19 Incident Command team at CHI St. Alexius Health to monitor and adjust operations as needed through the pandemic.)